Gili Sharir: 2020 Tokyo Olympics (in 2021); bronze medal

-2021–present; European championship silver medal
+2021–2023; European championship silver medal

 At the 2022 European Championships in Sofia, Bulgaria, Sharir won a bronze medal.
 At the 2022 World Championships, she won a bronze medal in the mixed team event. she won a silver medal at the 2022 Ulaanbaatar Grand Slam and bronze medals at the 2022 Abu Dhabi Grand Slam and the 2022 World Masters in Jerusalem, Israel.

 Sharir won a silver medal at the 2023 European Championships in Montpellier, France.
 She dedicated her medal "To all the abducted and murdered (in the 7 October attacks), they were with me every moment in my thoughts, they gave me a lot of strength and motivation.".
 Sharir won a gold medal at the 2023 Paris Grand Slam and bronze medals at the 2023 Ulaanbaatar Grand Slam in Mongolia and the 2023 Baku Grand Slam.
 She also won the silver medal at the 2023 Israeli Championships in Eilat.